 Turning first to Row 1, Column 1 in Table 6, we find a sizeable effect of the South Sudanese civil conflict on Uganda's formal exports: Our estimate on SSNConflict is statistically significant at the five percent level and suggests that the civil war reduced formal exports through conflict affected borders by about 12 percent compared to export flows passing through borders unaffected by the crisis.
-An important qualification to this finding is that the estimated effect is representative of the impact of the civil conflict on Ugandan trade through lower exports to South Sudan and Sudan and not a reflection of lower traffic through these borders are almost exclusively used to reach South Sudan and vice versa these borders are the only ones used by Ugandan exporters to reach these destinations.
+An important qualification to this finding is that the estimated effect is representative of the impact of the civil conflict on Ugandan trade through lower exports to South Sudan and Sudan and not a reflection of lower traffic through these borders due to traders choosing alternative transport routes for the same destinations: Conflict affected borders are almost exclusively used to reach South Sudan and Sudan and vice versa these borders are the only ones used by Ugandan exporters to reach these destinations.
 With conflict affected trade flows isolated in such a way, we can infer that the estimated effect represents the direct effect of the civil conflict on (South) Sudanese demand for Ugandan goods.